ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 Only destructive to the brave and great.
 What&#x27;s all the gaudy plitter of a crown?
 The way to bless lies not en beds of down.
-How long we live, not years, bu
+How long we live, not years, but
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_gary_ver01:data:sn87056600:00202191514:1894022101:0111/pct:57.013201,47.620040,12.334983,17.852307/!600,600/0/default.jpg"/>
 </td>